Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matrix_vector_mul.rst

 Code Example
 ~~~~~~~~~~~~

 The following code example shows how the matrix_vector_mul_graph class may be used within a user super-graph.
-This example shows a 16x32 cint16 matrix multipled by a cint16 vector of length 32.
+This example shows a 16x32 cint16 matrix multiplied by a cint16 vector of length 32.

 .. literalinclude:: ../../../../L2/examples/docs_examples/test_matvec.hpp
     :language: cpp